 Learn something new every day More Info... by email

 Canker sores, or aphthous ulcers, are painful blister-like mouth sores which form on a person's inner lip, gums, cheeks or sublingual areas.
-Although relatively small in size, canker sores can feel much larger and much more sensitive when touched.
-The bad news is there is no actual cure for canker sores, but the good news is that most outbreaks dissipate on their own after one or two weeks.
+Although relatively small in size, these sores can feel much larger and much more sensitive when touched.
+The bad news is there is no actual cure for them, but the good news is that most outbreaks dissipate on their own after one or two weeks.
 Canker sores can be treated to reduce pain and severity, but there is currently no way to drain or remove them through a medical or surgical process.

-Other homemade recipes for treating canker sores include frequent rinses with a 1:1 mixture of hydrogen peroxide and water, followed by a careful application of Milk of Magnesia direct over the canker sore with a Q-tip.
+Other homemade recipes for treating canker sores include frequent rinses with a 1:1 mixture of hydrogen peroxide and water, followed by a careful application of Milk of Magnesia direct over the sore with a Q-tip.
 The use of a specialty toothpaste which does not contain sodium laurel sulfate may also be beneficial.
 Gargling with salt water may prove painful at first, but some suggest it will also speed the healing process.
-A mixture of liquid Benadryl® and Milk of Magnesia is also frequently mentioned as an effective treatment for minor canker sores.
+A mixture of liquid Benadryl® and Milk of Magnesia is also frequently mentioned as an effective treatment for minor lesions.

 The other philosophy about treating canker sores is to leave them alone as much as possible and allow them to heal naturally.
 The first few days of an outbreak are the most painful, and eventually the mouth sore should disappear on its own.
-A coating of tincture of benzoin may be used to form a protective cover over the canker sore while it heals.
-A doctor should be able to prescribe more powerful mouthwashes or topical antibiotics if the canker sores are especially large or fail to heal within two weeks.
+A coating of tincture of benzoin may be used to form a protective cover over the area while it heals.
+A doctor should be able to prescribe more powerful mouthwashes or topical antibiotics if the sores are especially large or fail to heal within two weeks.